radiantlogic-v8/documentation-new/documentation/use-cases/ldap-directory-replacement.md

 3. Configure and initialize a persistent cache for the proxy view in addition to the desired refresh strategy (e.g. periodic or real-time).
 If you need assistance, see the RadiantOne Deployment and Tuning Guide.
 4. (Optional) If you need to configure more advanced views/hierarchies, you can virtualize the persistent cache as an LDAP directory backend and create the desired view.
 Then, define a persistent cache for this view.
-5. Enable Inter-cluster replication for the final persistent cache view that contains the image that should be replicated to the Client Consumption Layer RadiantOne Universal Directory (HDAP) store.
+5. Enable Inter-cluster replication for the final persistent cache view that contains the image that should be replicated to the Client Consumption Layer RadiantOne Directory store.

 !\[An image showing ](Media/Image3.3.jpg)